bradbell/cppad_py/sphinx/test_out/file_cmd.rst

 The code block ends with the line before the occurence of the text *start* in *file_name*.
 If this is the same as the file containing the command, the text *stop* in the command will not match itself.
-There must be one and only one occurence of *stop* in *file_name*, not counting the comamnd itself when the files are the same.
+There must be one and only one occurence of *stop* in *file_name*, not counting the command itself when the files are the same.

 .. meta::
    :keywords: spell, checking